 seer

-Someone believed to be able to predict future events, such as a prophet or fortune-teller.
+Seer (noun) means someone believed to be able to predict future events, such as a prophet or fortune-teller.
+Example: “The villagers consulted an old seer before setting out on the journey.”

-How to Use Seer
+How to use seer

 Learner’s notesIn plain EnglishSomeone who claims to see what will happen before it does — a prophet or fortune-teller.